Welcome, Boost Reading families!

 - Practice logging in with your student consistently until they can log in independently.

-Get your child set up to use Boost Reading at home by making sure they have a set of headphones and a quiet place to play.
-Boost Reading is personalized to your child’s needs, so you don’t need to assist them with their learning.
-Once they can log in, they’re ready to start using the program.
+Get your child set up to use Boost Reading at home: Make sure they have a set of headphones and a quiet place to play.
+You won’t need to assist them with their learning, since Boost Reading is personalized to your child’s needs.
+Once they can log in, they can start using the program independently.

-Within the program, each student has a digital companion called a Curioso.
-Print these Curioso Coloring Pages so your student can decorate their own printed Curioso!
+Each student has a digital companion called a Curioso.
+Print these Curioso coloring pages so your student can decorate their own Curioso!

 How to get help